vcokltfre/fastpixels/README.md

 # Pixels

-A shared virtual canvas you can darw on.
+A shared virtual canvas you can draw on.